the-only-felix-mueller/chu-ko-nu-rl/plan.md

 ## ToDo some time

-- Make a sidebar / interface
+- Make a better sidebar / interface
+- Use nicer, square font
 - Host a playable version of the game on github-pages.
 - Address TODO's sprinkled around the code
 - Thoroughly test movement system
 - Mouse support

+## Technical

+- Map appearance to objects instead of arrays

+RL experiment for game feel, not by me: https://savagehill.itch.io/turn-based-game-feel-prototype